aasuper1/problem-set-4/README.md

 java -jar pset4-tester.java surroundMe "<<>>" abc
 java -jar pset4-tester.jar countMe "these are just some sample words" e
 ```
 It is your responsibility to thoroughly test your code.
-The grading script will randomly generate 20 test cases.
-You will receive ¼ of a point for each test case your code successfully passes.
+The grading script will randomly generate 100 test cases.
+You will receive five-hundredths of a point for each test case your code successfully passes.

 ## Deadline